 ‘We then translate that customer engagement strategy into an actual solution.
 This can be a CRM system – or part of it – but it could also encompass ERP functionalities, a portal, an intranet, a custom solution, an app, a chatbot, a training course, and so on.
 Or the most likely scenario: a combination of a number of these technologies.’

 ‘Cegeka’s trump card is our size – giving us our very broad portfolio and in-depth knowledge.
 We can support a huge number of the components required to provide a customer-centric solution.
 So we don't benefit from pushing a CRM down the throats of our customers if it's not the solution.’

 Q: One last question: how do you see the market evolving?

-RH: The technological possibilities are so gigantic these days that the sky really does seem to be the limit.
-I expect advanced automation – Artificial Intelligence, for example – to take the pressure off routine human interactions so that employees have more time and energy to make face-to-face interactions with customers truly exceptional.
+RH: 'The technological possibilities are so extensive these days that the sky really does seem to be the limit.
+I expect advanced automation – artificial intelligence, for example – to take the pressure off routine interactions, so that employees have more time and energy to make face-to-face interactions with customers truly exceptional.'

-I also see more and more digital Darwinism.
+‘I also see more and more ‘digital Darwinism’.
 Technology is evolving at lightning speed, which is creating the possibility for extra ease of use.
 Consumer expectations are therefore sky high.
-Moreover, this is happening faster than companies can adapt.
-And then I also notice a kind of nonchalance, especially in our regions.
-It will all blow over, I hear people say.
-But I don't believe that.
+And this is happening faster than companies can keep up with.
+I have also noticed a kind of nonchalance, especially in our regions.
+‘It will all blow over’, I hear people say.
+But I don't think that’s true.
 Companies without a customer engagement strategy are in for a hard time.